- Getting Started

 /var/run/openvswitch is mounted to pod as

 /ovs).
-Then you can use sockets available in your mount-point directory in your DPDK-enabled application deployed inside pod.
-You can find further example in Userspace CNI’s documentation.
+You can then use the sockets available from your mount-point directory in your DPDK-enabled application deployed inside a pod.
+Find more examples in Userspace CNI’s documentation.